List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: not worth it for a unit of this age; premiums often exceed potential repair costs.
+2026Third-party insurance: Not worth it for a product this old; premiums often exceed potential claim value, and depreciation makes claims minimal.

 Pre-Purchase Inspection Checklist